Get,

 By Dr Ashok Pal +2 more

-Brahmi is primarily has been used for nearly 3000 years by Ayurvedic medical professionals.
+Brahmi has been primarily used for nearly 3000 years by Ayurvedic medical professionals.
 As the brain is considered the centre of creative activity, any substance that might boost the brain’s health is known as brahmi.
-It also means ‘bringing knowledge of the supreme reality”.
-Brahmi may be recognised as a popular memory booster among locals.2
+It also means ‘bringing knowledge of the supreme reality”.
+Brahmi may be recognised as a popular memory booster among locals.

 brahmi

-The compounds in brahmi that might be responsible for beneficial effects are saponin, alkaloids, and sterols.2
+The compounds in brahmi that might be responsible for beneficial effects are saponin, alkaloids, and sterols.

 The properties of brahmi are described as follows:

-• It may have analgesic potential (pain killer)
+• It may have analgesic potential (pain killer)1

-• It may have anti-microbial properties (may kill microbes and bacteria)
+• It may have anti-microbial properties1 (may kill microbes and bacteria)

 • It may have anti-convulsant potential (may be helpful in seizures)

-• It may have anti-depressant properties (may relive depression)
+• It may have anti-depressant properties (may relieve depression)

-• It may have anxiolytic property (reduces anxiety)
+• It may have anxiolytic properties (reduces anxiety)

-• It may have anti-neoplastic property (may help in cancer)
+• It may have anti-neoplastic properties (may help in cancer)

 • It may have beneficial properties for liver health